 What Causes Broken Capillaries Or Blood Vessels On Your Face?

 The exact cause of broken capillaries or telangiectasia is unclear.

 However, several factors may cause broken capillaries.
 They include:

 - Aging (blood vessels are weakened with age)

-- Skin trauma (bruises may cause broken capillaries)
+- Skin trauma (inflammation or bruises may cause broken capillaries)